phillipwellmann/phillipwellmann/README.md

 - Hi, I’m Phillip Wellmann
 - I’m interested in information security and software engineering specifically in the healthcare field.

-- I'm currently studying for my Masters of Computer Science and Engineering while working full-time as a Workday Developer.
+- I'm currently studying for my Masters of Computer Science and Engineering while working full-time as a Software Developer.
 - 📫 How to reach me:
      I can be found on LinkedIn at https://www.linkedin.com/in/phillipwellmann/